Exploring the Advantages of Quantum Generative Adversarial Networks in Generative Chemistry

 AI-driven strategies have the potential to explore adjacent chemical space compared to classical discovery efforts in \textit{de novo} drug design \cite{jayatunga2022ai}.
-However, the traditional generative machine learning algorithms have difficulty exploring the new chemical space different from the training dataset.
-The state space dimension that represents molecule structure scales quadratically with molecule size.
-It increases the difficulty for the classical generative model on sampling as the landscape becomes extremely large and impossible to screen all possible configurations.
+However, the traditional generative machine learning algorithms have difficulty exploring the new chemical space different from the training dataset. \yc{The Hilbert space of the molecule scales exponentially with molecule size.} It increases the difficulty for the classical generative model on sampling as the landscape becomes extremely large and impossible to screen all possible configurations.
 Thus, an efficient sampling method is needed.